 Protect your online environment.
 It is important to protect your cyber environment just as you would your cash and physical location.
 Do not use unprotected internet connections.
 Encrypt sensitive data and keep updated virus protections on your computer.
 Use complex passwords and change them periodically.

-Partner with Citizens & Northern to prevent unauthorized transactions.
+Partner with C&N to prevent unauthorized transactions.
 Talk to us about programs that safeguard you from unauthorized transactions.
 Positive Pay and other services offer call backs, device authentication, multi-person approval processes and batch limits to help protect you from fraud.

 Pay attention to suspicious activity and react quickly.
 Look out for unexplained account or network activity, popups, and suspicious emails.
 If detected, immediately contact us, stop all online activity and remove any systems that may have been compromised.
 Keep records of what happened.